 As you’ve understood, everything will depend on your priorities and photography needs.
 It is not for nothing that a f/4 max. aperture lens is often half as expensive as a f/2.8 max. aperture lens.
 However, if you have the budget, I’d advise for you to go for it…

 This is another great discussion among amateur and professional photographers, choosing a fixed focal length or a zoom focal length.
 Everyone will have their preferences.
 Indeed, some people prefer to walk to find their place to shoot and improve their composition.
-To sum up, we could say that a fixed focal length is often lighter, brighter (f/ smaller) and generally cheaper, allowing more beautiful blurred images but requiring you to move to get the composition you want.
-This often forces you to have to think about your picture and you improve by doing this… On the other hand, a zoom is more versatile.
+To sum up, we could say that prime lenses are often lighter, brighter (f/ smaller) and generally cheaper, allowing more beautiful blurred images but requiring you to move to get the composition you want.
+This often forces you to have to think about your picture and you improve by doing this… On the other hand, zoom lenses are more versatile.
 It does not require the need to move around and offers you faster composition possibilities.
 But then again, you “don’t think” about your picture as much in my opinion.

 A brief look at the weight of your wide-angle lens.
 Depending on the kind of usage you are going to make of it, this is a point to consider.
 Are you going to travel a lot with it?
 Go hiking for several days?
 If you are only going to use it on holidays or weekends close to home or for wedding photography, I’m of the opinion that it is less important overall.
 It’s for you to judge if the weight difference is really that important to you?